buennerbernd/fhem/KLF200/2.0/README.md

 The devices will be created by auto create as instances of KLF200Node.

-The device name of the nodes will be <name>_<NodeID>, but the names from the KLF200 Web UI will be set as alias.
+The device name of the nodes will be name_NodeID, but the names from the KLF200 Web UI will be set as alias.

 Attributes